luke-grayland/DescribeTheWord_Firebase/README.md

 This project is a RESTful API written in Node.js using the Express framework; it serves the React Native front-end with Category and Word data.

 The project was built with - and is hosted in - Firebase; it connects to a Firestore (NoSQL) database.
+Requests can only be made via the Describe The Word app, which utilises JWT tokens to enforce authentication.